Tur\'an and Ramsey problems for alternating multilinear maps: Discussions: Theorem as a linear Ramsey theorem

-The basic observation of Tutte and Lov\'asz is that $G$ has a perfect matching if and only if there exists a codimension-$1$ subspace $W\leq \F^m$, such that the bilinear form obtained by composing $\phi_G$ with quotienting out $W$ is non-degenerate\footnote{Tutte and Lov\'asz actually examined the linear space spanned by $A_i$'s, namely $\cA=\langle A_1, \dots, A_m\rangle\leq\Lambda(n, \F)$.
-It is easy to see that alternating matrix spaces and alternating bilinear maps are closely related. }.
-This classical example is the precursor of several recent discoveries relating properties of $G$, including independent sets and vertex colourings \cite{BCG+19}, vertex and edge connectivities \cite{LQ19}, and isomorphism and homomorphism notions \cite{HQ20a}, with properties of $\phi_G$.
-Graph-theoretic questions and techniques have also been translated to study alternating bilinear maps in \cite{LQ17,BCG+19,Qia20} with applications to group theory and quantun information.
+The basic observation of Tutte and Lov\'asz is that $G$ has a perfect matching if and only if $\cA_G$ contains a full-rank matrix.
+This classical example is the precursor of several recent discoveries relating properties of $G$, including independent sets and vertex colourings \cite{BCG+19}, vertex and edge connectivities \cite{LQ19}, and isomorphism and homomorphism notions \cite{HQ20a}, with properties of $\cA_G$.
+Graph-theoretic questions and techniques have also been translated to study alternating matrix spaces or alternating bilinear maps in \cite{LQ17,BCG+19,Qia20} with applications to group theory and quantum information.

-\subsection{Hypergraphs and alternating multilinear maps (and exterior algebras).}
+\subsection{Hypergraphs and alternating multilinear maps (and exterior algebras)}

-Naturally extending the construction of alternating bilinear maps from graphs, the following classical construction of alternating $\ell$-linear maps from $\ell$-uniform hypergraphs is also traced back to Lov\'asz \cite{Lov77}.
+Naturally extending the construction of alternating matrix spaces from graphs, the following classical construction of alternating $\ell$-linear maps from $\ell$-uniform hypergraphs is also traced back to Lov\'asz \cite{Lov77}.